ntriche/tumblr.ts/README.md

 # hfht's Tumblr API Client #

 A Tumblr API Client written in TypeScript meant as a more up-to-date alternative to Tumblr's own API client library, [tumblr.js](https://github.com/tumblr/tumblr.js/).
-Specifically, I had issues with tumblr.js and the use of promises rather than callbacks in my attempts to create a Tumblr bot.
+The creation of this library was motivated by issues I had with tumblr.js, particularly how the use of promises rather than callbacks feels like an afterthought.

 ## Getting Starting ##

-import { TumblrClient } from "hfht-tumblr.js"
+import { TumblrClient } from "tumblr.ts"

-According to the Tumblr API documentation (https://www.tumblr.com/docs/en/api/v2), there is only a single method/endpoint/whatever that doesn't require any form of authorization (getting a blog avatar https://www.tumblr.com/docs/en/api/v2#avatar--retrieve-a-blog-avatar).
+According to the Tumblr API documentation (https://www.tumblr.com/docs/en/api/v2), there is only a (single endpoint)[https://www.tumblr.com/docs/en/api/v2#avatar--retrieve-a-blog-avatar] that doesn't require any form of authorization.
 For this reason, creating a TumblrClient object doesn't require any credentials.
-In practice, you're better off supplying your API key, a.k.a. consumer key, at the least.
+In practice, you're better off supplying at least your API key, a.k.a. consumer key.
 To create text posts and anything of that nature, you'll need to supply all of the credentials necessary for OAuth1 authorization.

 ## Getting OAuth1 Credentials for your Tumblr Bot ##